 Yes, buyers will look in your closets!
 Not taking the time to organize and declutter bedroom and linen closets, medicine cabinets, the pantry, and other storage spaces is a home staging mistake that can cost you, according to Cheryl Eisen of Interior Marketing Group.
 She says it immediately signals to buyers that there’s not enough closet space, and their home won’t be as calm and organized as they dreamed.

 When staging a closet, swap plastic hangers for wooden ones and organize clothing by color to give it a more aesthetically-pleasing pop.
 If your closets are still packed after cleaning, consider renting a storage unit to remove some items and break up the clutter.

 Decorate with Mirrors

 Staging a house on a budget?
 Adding mirrors and reflective items is an easy, affordable way to create the illusion of more space!
-If you’re staging a small living room, mirrors can visually enlarge the area and encourage a better flow of foot traffic.
+If you’re staging a small living room, mirrors can visually enlarge the area and encourage a better traffic flow.
 Reflective surfaces are also powerful at expanding a small bedroom or opening up the entryway.

 Invest in Exposed Leg Furniture

 Opting for furniture with exposed legs is a go-to real estate staging tip!
 Because there’s visual space around the furniture, it keeps the eye from getting stuck on bulky items or overcrowded areas.
 Not to mention, couches, coffee tables, and nightstands with exposed legs also add a touch of sophistication and elegance to any room.